nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2020f/assignments/assignment-5.md

 2. Then, perform a
    [bitwise `AND` operation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_AND)
    between the byte you're extracting from and the bit mask you created.
-   In JavaScript, this example looks like: `0x6d & 0b00100000`.
+   In JavaScript, this example looks like: `0b01101101 & 0b00100000`.
+   The bitwise `AND` takes the bit values from both numbers at each bit position and does a logical `AND` operation on them.
+Zero bits in the bit mask force that bit to zero in an `AND` operation, so the value in the bit position with the one is the only one that reflects its value.
 3. Finally, bit shift the result to remove the additional bits and get the flag value.
 In the example, you will want to
-   [bit shift to the right](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Right_shift) by 5 positions (removing the 5 bit positions to the right of the one you care about): `(0x6d & 0b00100000) >> 5`
+   [bit shift to the right](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Right_shift) by 5 positions (removing the 5 bit positions to the right of the one you care about): `(0b01101101 & 0b00100000) >> 5`

 With this process, you can extract the value of a specific bit (a `0` or `1`), and can then convert that value to a boolean value by comparing it with `1`.
-All together, the example would look like this:
+All together, this process for a given flags field from a packet would look like this:

 ```{text}
 const flagsField = 0x6d; // This would be whatever you read from your packet.